 Joe served on the Board of Directors of the Estate & Tax Planning Council of Eastern Connecticut.
 He has also served as counsel and past Board member of the Community Foundation of Eastern Connecticut.

+Joe has an AV Preeminent rating from Martindale-Hubbell, reflecting the results of peer reviews and client reviews giving him the highest possible rating from that organization in both legal ability and ethical standards.
 Joe has the highest 10.0 rating from Avvo, a leading attorney rating service for consumers.
-In 2013 and 2014, Joe became a Super Lawyer in Estate Planning & Probate.
+In 2013 and 2014, Joe became a Super Lawyer in Estate Plan the highest possible rating from that organization in both legal ability and ethical standardsning & Probate.
 Only 5 percent of the total lawyers in the state are selected for inclusion in Super Lawyers.
 In 2014, Joe was elected a Fellow of The American College of Trust & Estate Counsel (ACTEC).
 ACTEC is a non-profit association of leading trust and estate lawyers.
 Joe had to meet rigorous eligibility criteria to be elected a Fellow.
 In the field of trust and estate law, Joe demonstrated skill and significant contributions through writing, teaching and bar leadership activities.

 Certified Financial Planner, too